tlevine/cloud-beds/readme.md

     http "http://reference.3taps.com/locations?auth_token=$APIKEY&state=USA-NY&level=city"

 It seems like craigslist is the only source for New York City, so let's stick with that for now.

+## Longish
+Maybe I should distinguish between two sorts of lengths.

+* Renter is going away and then coming back (about a month)
+* Renter wants someone else to finish the lease (about half a year)